How To Make Yourself Focused

 Supplement with Caffeine

 You might also want to supplement with caffeine.
-Many people avoid caffeine for various reasons, but there has been a great deal of research done on caffeine, and the results are in: caffeine actually does give you a boost to your concentration and cognitive ability.
+Many of us avoid caffeine for various reasons, but there has been a great deal of research done on caffeine, and the results are in: caffeine actually does give you a boost to your concentration and cognitive ability.
 There have been numerous studies showing that caffeine has beneficial effects in small amounts.

 The problem comes when people try to use caffeine in more substantial amounts.
 For example, if you have an extremely high-caffeinated Starbucks coffee at the beginning of the day, then by the middle or end of the day you are going to be so tired that you can barely keep your eyes open.
 When you get your body used to running at that high-octane level due to the caffeine content, then your only choice is to feel tired or consume even more caffeine to get back to that state.

 But in small amounts, caffeine can actually be beneficial to concentration and focus, and you are not going to experience a crash or tiredness during the rest the day with those small amounts.
+Try tea instead of coffee for a healthier caffeine boost.
+Although the caffeine content will be less, teas like green tea and black tea are the perfect alternative to coffee without the damaging parts.
+With between 20-100mg of caffeine per glass, it is sure to give you the focus you need.

 Leave Your Job at The Office